iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 Supervised | Unsupervised | Reinforcement
 :--- | :--- | :---
-Model learns from labelled data | Model learns from unlabelled data | Agents take actions in an environment Model tries to find relationships | Model tries to find patterns | Agent learns from rewards and penalty Classification | Clustering |
+Model learns from labeled data | Model learns from unlabeled data | Agents take actions in an environment Model tries to find relationships | Model tries to find patterns | Agent learns from rewards and penalty Classification | Clustering |